nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the displayed task list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * `DEADLINE`, `FROMDATE`, `TODATE` can also be altered if and only if the original tasks has these fields.
-(You are unable to assign a `deadline` to a `SimpleTask`).
+(You are unable to assign a deadline to a simple task).
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the task will be removed i.e adding of tags is not cumulative.
 * You can remove all the task’s tags by typing `t/` without specifying any tags after it.
 * You can remove a description with `d/` without specifying any tags after it.

 Examples:
-*  `edit 1 t/CS2102 t/URGENT` Edits the tags of the first task to now be `CS2102` and `URGENT`
+*  `edit 1 t/CS2102 t/URGENT` Edits the tags of the first task to now be 'CS2102' and 'URGENT'.
-*  `edit 2 n/CS2102 Finals t/` Edits the name of the 2nd task to be `CS2102 Finals` and clears all existing tags.
+*  `edit 2 n/CS2102 Finals t/` Edits the name of the 2nd task to be 'CS2102 Finals' and clears all existing tags.

-:warning: When editing the tags of a task, multiple tags of the same name is ignored!
+:warning: **IMPORTANT** When editing the tags of a task, multiple tags of the same name is ignored!

 e.g. `edit 1 t/CS2102 t/CS2102` will only register t/CS2102 once!